kaarelkaarelson/Effective-Vim/README.md

 This is a vim guide for most essential functionalities to save you the most time.

-It assumes no need for .vimrc file and can be followed on any vanilla vim system e.g. Overleaf or Google Colab.
+It assumes **no need** for .vimrc file and can be followed on any machine or editor with vanilla vim e.g. Overleaf or Google Colab.

 Currently, the project is grouped by different usages.
 I will refactor it into one cohesive file over time.